Quantum Counterpart of Equipartition Theorem in Quadratic Systems: Proof of 301 in the main text

 but we still know from the normalization of $\mathbb{P}_{Q_uQ_u}(\omega)$ and $\mathbb{P}_{P_uP_u}(\omega)$ that

 \Eq{E2} is always zero except for the squre root of the eigenvalues of the matrix $\bo\bv$.
 Considering \eq{E3} and the definition for Dirac delta function, we obtain

 where the summation is over all the square root of eigenvalues of the matrix $\bo\bv$ (considering multiplicity).
-The coefficients $1/n_{\s}$ comes from the numbers of the eigenvalues of $\bo\bv$, which equals $n_{\s}$ due to the fact that $\bo\bv$ is a real symmetric matrix of dimension $n_{\s}$.
-Since $\bj^{QQ}(\omega)$ is odd \cite{Yan2005}, it follows that $\mathbb{P}(\omega)$ is an even function, as indicated by the penultimate equality in equation \eq{S49}.
+The coefficients $1/n_{\s}$ comes from the numbers of the positive eigenvalues of $\bo\bv$, which equals $n_{\s}$ due to the fact that $\bo\bv$ and $\sqrt{\bo}\bv\sqrt{\bo}$ are similar and the latter is a positive definite matrix of dimension $n_{\s}$.
+Since $\bj^{QQ}(\omega)$ is odd \cite{Yan2005}, it follows that $\mathbb{P}(\omega)$ is an even function, as indicated by the penultimate equality in \eq{S49}.
 With this we obtain the \eq{301}.